liferay/liferay-docs/guidelines/writers-guidelines.markdown

 ## Sections

-If you're a programmer, think of sections like a linked list.
+If you're a programmer, think of sections like linked lists.
 While each section needs to cover its own material, at the end of a section you should point to what's coming next.
-This is called a *segue*, and it generally sounds something like:
+This is called a *segue*, and it generally sounds something
+like:

->You can see from this how easy it is to do.
->Next, we'll look at this other thing.
+You can see from this how easy it is to do.
+Next, we'll look at this other thing.

+Segues are discussed in more detail below.

 Never end a section with an image.